BANG88/otaku/README.md

 When setting up a new Mac, you may want to install some common [Homebrew](https://brew.sh/) formulae (after installing Homebrew, of course):

+Please note that you may need to provide your password for installing some casks.

 ```bash
 ./brew.sh
 ```